-Results presented here cover the last thirteen months and the most recent month.
+Results presented here cover monthly trends for the last thirteen months (left) and daily trends for the most recent month (right).

+MWRA

-MWRA Source Water Fecal Coliform Levels and Primary Disinfection at Wachusett Reservoir August 1999
+Source Water -- Serving Metropolitan Boston Fecal Coliform Levels and Primary Disinfection at Wachusett Reservoir October 1999

 Samples from Wachusett Reservoir are collected at a location inside the Cosgrove Intake facility and represent water entering the Cosgrove Aqueduct.
 The Surface Water Treatment Rule (SWTR) for unfiltered supplies requires that no more than 10% of samples over any six-month period have more than 20 fecal coliforms per 100 ml.
 The six-month running average results represent the percent of samples exceeding 20 cfu/100 ml during the previous 6-months.
 Samples for turbidity were collected at Shaft 4, after primary disinfection and corrosion control treatment, until May 12.
 Samples are now collected at Cosgrove Intake, representing water quality before primary disinfection and corrosion control treatment.
 The DEP standard for source water turbidity for unfiltered water supply systems is a maximum of 1.0 NTU; the EPA standard is a maximum of 5.0 NTU.
-Turbidity results were below the DEP standard.

 Fecal coliform counts for the month were all well below the 20 cfu/100 ml standard.
 The six-month running average this month is 0.0%; the standard is 10%.
-Seasonal variations in fecal coliform levels occur each year, usually related to icing over of nearby water bodies and birds visiting Wachusett, which tends to freeze later in the year.
+Fecal coliform levels tend to increase during the winter, usually related to icing over of nearby water bodies and birds visiting Wachusett, which tends to freeze later in the year.
 In February, DEP noted that the MWRA uses laboratory methods that are significantly more sensitive than required and ordered MWRA to evaluate the sensitivity of those methods.
-DEP also found that MWRA's disinfection system worked adequately and that the higher coliform levels in December and January raised no public health concern.
+On 9/30/99, MWRA analysis submitted to DEP suggested that results using MWRA's 'enhanced' method are statistically higher than those using the 'standard' method.
+Parallel testing will continue through this winter to compare the two methods further.
+Turbidity results have remained below the DEP standard.